 Current Administrative Needs

 A-B Tech South located on Airport Road is in need of a detail orientated, computer literate and customer friendly volunteers to help with a variety of administrative tasks at our A-B Tech South site.
 Times: Flexible shifts are available Mon-Friday.
+Open to students and community volunteers.

 Student Support Services, at A-B Tech, provides access to note-taking accommodations for students with documented disabilities, such as mobility impairment, learning disabilities, dyslexia, blind/low vision, deaf/hard of hearing, or individuals with PTSD or chronic illness.
 Most students with a disability are able to attend class regularly, however their disability may interfere their ability to take notes.
 They may not be able to take their own notes because they may have to watch a sign language interpreter closely, they may have low vision or have very limited use of their hands, or they may have difficulty listening and writing at the same time.
 Some students with a disability may miss class sometimes due to illness, hospitalizations, or to attend therapy or medical appointments.
 Notes provided by a volunteer note-taker help these students fill-in the gaps in their own notes, or provide notes for those unable to take their own notes due to a variety of reasons.
 If you are a good note-taker, you may use your skill to provide a valuable service to the campus community.
 As a volunteer note-taker, you are making a commitment to assist A-B Tech in meeting its obligations and more importantly making a commitment to the student for whom you are taking notes.
 These notes will help give a A-B Tech Student the opportunity to achieve academic success.
 Times: Various on students need.
 Volunteers are most needed during the academic year from mid-August through mid-May.
 Locations: Opportunity are available on our main campus, A-B Tech South and Madison site.